 Isaac has also worked with many youth and adults who have been through traumatic experiences, particularly various types of abuse and other experiences which have the potential to negatively alter the course of one’s life.
 In particular, Isaac has worked with adolescent and adult men who have been impacted by these experiences and are at risk of repeating these same patterns with those they care about most.
 Isaac believes that offering a safe space to begin the recovery and healing process can lead to lasting, positive change and realizing one’s full potential for their life.

 To schedule, please call Michelle, our Office Manager, at (585) 544-5342.

 KrisKristin A. Rapp, LMSW offers creative solutions to:

 Sometimes you feel stuck in a continual loop telling the same old story -- trapped by circumstances or a challenge that is getting in the way of productivity in life, relationships, or work.
 Through a process of self reflection and honest insight, you will align with your highest good, identify patterns that no longer serve you, affirm your worth, and build strength & self love.
 From this stance, you can zero in on what feels good and makes you happy.
 By determining your heart's deepest desires, you will discover how to fulfill these through your own thoughts and inspired action and stop getting in your own way.
 Wipe the slate clean and start fresh -- write a new story where you "do what you love and love what you do".

 Kristin guides this process using a balanced, caring, and gentle approach, including straightforward confrontation and humor, as needed.

 Call Michelle, our Office Manager at 585.544.5342 today to schedule an appointment.

-Boice Counseling is located at 572 Titus Ave. in Irondequoit.
+Boice Counseling is located at 572 Titus Avenue in West Irondequoit.